There are many reasons why your company should consider becoming an Authorised GSMA NESAS Test Lab. Namely, the key ones below:

 - GSMA will promote Authorised NESAS Test Labs through global channels

-- Authorised Test Labs can then offer NESAS recognised product evaluations on their own commercial terms
+- Authorised Test Labs can then offer NESAS-recognised product evaluations on their own commercial terms

 How do you become an Authorised GSMA Network Equipment Security Assurance Scheme Test Laboratory?

 GSMA recognises the competency of International Laboratory Accreditation Cooperation (ILAC) members, to assess and accredit security test laboratories.
 So those an ILAC member deems to satisfy the ISO/IEC 17025 and NESAS requirements, and who have ISO/IEC 17025 accreditation, are suitable for authorisation.
-However, this takes place through a simple process involving joining the scheme.
+However, all this takes place through a simple process involving joining the scheme.
 To find out more, please get in touch.

 The guidelines for GSMA’s Network Equipment Security Assurance Scheme (NESAS) Security Test Lab Competency